osheanlee/osheanlee.github.io/content/blog/4-CLUPv2.md

 <a href="https://ibb.co/3MbstXg"><img src="https://i.ibb.co/0FLXPNH/EDA-For-Formulation-per-Province.jpg" alt="EDA-For-Formulation-per-Province" border="0"></a>

-It might be unfair for them since there might be provinces who have fewer number of cities/municipalities, so what we're going to do is to normalize our data first.
+Oops.
+I guess the cities/municipalities of these two (2) provinces should catch up on what they want to be 10 or 20 years from now.
+It's for their children and grandchildren's sake.

 ### 2. We have a lot of outdated CLUPs, and this could be a future problem on how we use our land in the Philippines.

-If you noticed the dashboard, we have a lot of areas still colored in <span style="color:yellow"> yellow </span>.
+If you noticed the dashboard, we have a lot of areas still colored in yellow.
 Outdated CLUPs are a big problem as we would not know how to shape our land as a resource.
 Outdated CLUPs also mean that they are not anymore aligned with the national plans of our country - such as [railroads to be constructed in the future](https://www.rappler.com/newsbreak/iq/239702-new-railways-to-look-out-for).

 Out of the 1,634 LGUs in our dataset, **1,037** LGUs have outdated CLUPs already.
+And those **159**...we do not know if what are their plans in life (yet) lol.

 <center><a href="https://ibb.co/zf2pQzp"><img src="https://i.ibb.co/x5gWXNW/Chart-Number-of-Outdated-Updated-and-For-Formulation.jpg" alt="Chart-Number-of-Outdated-Updated-and-For-Formulation" border="0"></a>

 *Too much yellowwwwwww* </center>

+To summarize:

+1. Outdated: **63.46%**
+2. Updated: **26.81%**
+3. For Formulation: *9.73%*

+### 3. The band 1975 is shookt because they will be replaced by a band called "1978" -- and it will have six (6) members

+Lol kidding aside, there are 6 LGUs whose CLUPs are super outdated already (their last plan was 1978).
+Three (3) are from Region V, two (2) are from BARMM, and 1 from CAR.

+Anyway, these are:

+1. Daet, Camarines Norte
+2. Labo, Camarines Norte
+3. Viga, Catanduanes
+4. Bontoc, Mountain Province (I miss the coffee and hot chocolate here.
+The best!!!)
+5. *Marawi City*, Lanao Del Sur
+6. Jolo, Sulu

+Speaking of Marawi City, I'm assuming that their CLUP is currently on the works now because of the last year's events, and I hope and pray that the people there are brimming with hope on making their city a better one.
+So they should really start with a CLUP!

+Anyway, I hope This will be useful for HLURB and other planners to easily monitor which areas do not have CLUPs yet.
+If you are from the LGU and you need assistance in crafting CLUPs, please refer to the [Philippine Institute of Environmental Planners](http://piep.org.ph/) and look for your local PIEP Chapter!

+Always remember Daniel Burnham's *famous quote*:

+> "Make no little plans; they have no magic to stir men's blood and probably will themselves not be realized.
+Make big plans; aim high in hope and work, remembering that a noble, logical diagram once recorded will not die."